ComputeCanada/magic_castle/README.md

 ### Add a User Account

-If you would like to add a user account after the cluster is built.
-Log in the management node and call:
+To add a user account after the cluster is built, log in `mgmt01` and call:
 ```
 $ IPA_ADMIN_PASSWD=<admin_passwd> IPA_GUEST_PASSWD=<new_user_passwd> /sbin/ipa_create_user.sh <username>
 ```